kkbass/kkbass.github.io/README.md

-Building a site for my sis.
+Built a site for my sis.
-Currently works best on Chrome.